When Valentine’s Day Triggers Anxiety or Loneliness in Teens

 Sometimes Valentine’s Day brings up deeper issues like low self-esteem, social anxiety, depression, or past relationship wounds.
 This is where teen therapy can be especially helpful.

-Teen therapy provides a safe space for teens to:
+Teen therapy at our practice provides a safe space for teens to:

 Talk openly without judgment